ann4bel/ann4bel.github.io/index.markdown

 In 2022, I represented UVA at the North American Championships for **competitive programming**.
 I also played violin with First Year Players, volunteered with Alpha Phi Omega, and helped organize the Girls Who Code hackathon.

-In my free time, I like to run around outdoors, solve the NYT crossword, and play violin + guitar.
+In my free time, I like to run around outdoors, solve the NYT crossword, and jam on the violin.

 This website documents (😉) my past projects and research.